shadmau/ethLisbon-PoS/README.md

 # WingWallet

 ## Summary
+Introducing our smart wallet - the ultimate solution for seamless crypto transactions!
+With our point-of-sale crypto payment app, users can easily make purchases using their crypto wallet.
+Plus, our customizable addons allow for extended capabilities such as posting transactions to Lenster and merchants converting received tokens.
+All designed with Safe Core SDK and Web3Auth for top-notch user experience.

 ## Problem
 In Web3, there are already a big number of people with crypto who want to use crypto as payment, but there are very few merchants who accept crypto as a form of payment.